 In her earlier career, she worked within the NHS as a Senior Radiographer / Sonographer.

 Gail is a member of Beamont Collegiate Academy’s Governing Body and has a particular interest in attainment and achievement and pupil premium.

-Stephen is currently ICT Officer for Padgate Academy.
+Stephen is currently IT Manager at Padgate Academy.

 He has worked within the fields of IT, Business and Commercial Management for almost 20 years.

-He brings a wealth of commercial experience, having previously run a small consultancy firm for five years prior to joining the Academy.
+He brings a wealth of commercial experience, having previously run a small consultancy firm prior to joining the Academy.

 Stephen joined the Governing Body in February 2019 and he hopes that his knowledge and experience can contribute to the Academy's success.